-Lesson one - IPDE system
+Lesson one - SIPDE system

-Teach your teen the IPDE system, a simple system to help new drivers recognize, anticipate and avoid risks before they turn into problems.
-IPDE stands for:
+Teach your teen the SIPDE system, a simple system to help new drivers recognize, anticipate and avoid risks before they turn into problems.
+SIPDE stands for:

+Sweep, Search and Scan (keep your eyes moving at all times to effectively see imminent danger).
 Identify potential risks, like oncoming vehicles, pedestrians, obstacles, or intersections.
 Predict when and where there will be a conflict or problem.